robrechtdr/battle_of_the_hashtags/README.markdown

 ## To check in application

 1. Create HashtagBattle entity in `http://localhost:8000/admin`.
-2. See battles being triggered in the celery worker pane as they happen.
+2. See battles being triggered in the celery worker pane as they happen (every minute).
 You can also check the admin or `http://localhost:8000/get_battle/1/`.
-Not that when outside of start or end date a battle won't be triggered.
+Not that when outside of start or end date a battle won't be triggered as requested.